 - Personal tax exemption 2013: $3,900

-The personal exemption phases out for taxpayers with the following adjusted gross income amounts, beginning in 2013:
+Here are the 2014 personal exemption phases out for taxpayers with the following adjusted gross income amounts:

 To see the impact of your tax exemptions on your taxes, you can use the tax calculator.